sillyhatday/IN-12-NIXIE-CLOCK/POWER_USAGE_TESTS.md

-# Power Usage Measurements
+# Standby Power Use

-### Work In Progress

-Preface:
+>[!IMPORTANT]
+>This is a work in progress

+>[!NOTE}
-(Standby refers to my code running in standby mode, running only code needed to track time.
-No display driving, no mode switching, display buffers idle, timer 2 disabled).
+>Standby refers to my codes standby mode, running only code needed to track time. <br>

-(Sleep idle refers to the AVR hardware.
-There are different sleep modes, each with differing levels of internal hardware shutdown.
-Idle is the lowest power mode that can be used to sleep and keep track of time with timer 1).
+>Sleep idle refers to the AVR hardware sleep.

-(LOD watchdog uses power when enabled.
-Trade off is worth it for clean low battery cutoff.
-MCU held in reset and EEPROM protected).
+>LOD watchdog uses power when enabled.
+This will protect the EEPROM data.

 ## Standby Testing